getkyo/kyo/README.md

 val a: String > Requests =
   Requests[String](_.get(uri"https://httpbin.org/get"))

-// Use the default backend
+// Use the default backend for
+// handling the request
 val b: String > Fibers =
   Requests.run(a)

+// Implementing a custom
-// A custom mock backend
+// mock backend
 val backend: Backend =
   new Backend {
     def send[T](r: Request[T, Any]) = {